What is syphilis?

 - regular STI check-ups.

-A person with syphilis should not have sex until five days after their treatment is completed.
-Sexual partners of someone diagnosed with syphilis should be informed, tested and treated (see treatment below).
+A person with syphilis should not have sex until five days after their treatment is completed or until symptoms have completely resolved (whichever is longer).
+Sexual partners of someone diagnosed with syphilis should be informed, treated and tested (see treatment below).

 All women should have a syphilis test in the first 12 weeks of pregnancy or at the first antenatal visit.
-Some women should be re-tested later in the pregnancy.
+In NSW, all pregnant Aboriginal women and other pregnant women whose baby will be identified as Aboriginal should have another syphilis test at 24-28 weeks.
 Treatment of syphilis early in pregnancy, is very effective in preventing syphilis in the unborn baby.
 The earlier the infection is treated, the lower the risk that the baby will be affected by syphilis.

 There is no vaccine for syphilis.

 How is it diagnosed?

 Blood tests are used to diagnose syphilis.
 There is a short period soon after a person is infected with syphilis when the blood tests may not pick up the infection and repeat tests may be necessary.
 At this stage, if an ulcer is present, a swab (using a sterile cotton bud) of the ulcer (chancre) can be tested and may detect syphilis.
 A person with syphilis will have a positive blood test by three months after infection, and usually much sooner.

 Syphilis is usually treated with penicillin injections.
 The number of injections will vary depending on the stage of infection.
 Follow-up blood tests are required to check that the treatment has worked.